dolevsek/quiz-guess-by-album/README.md

 # quiz-guess-by-album

-This is a ReactJS project.
+This is my first ReactJS project.
-It a game - you need to guess the artist name by it's albums.
+It's a quiz where the participante should guess the artist name by it's albums.
-Was tested on localHost

-The node_modules files are missing
+The game has 5 round and in each round the participante gets 3 attempts.